-NOTE: We are now offering premium ticketing for productions at The Seeing Place - which includes preferred seating in the front row and on the stage itself, for an intimate and thrilling experience.
-There are only 15 premium seats available per performance.
+NOTE: We are now offering premium ticketing for productions at The Seeing Place - which includes preferred seating in front row center for an intimate and thrilling experience (and extra leg room!).
+There are only 6 premium seats available per performance.

 Synopsis: The searing comedy is a parody and spoof of the Victorian Empire and its rigid attitudes, especially toward sex.
 There is Clive, a British functionary; his wife Betty (played by a man); their daughter Victoria (a rag doll); Clive’s friend Harry, an explorer; Mrs. Saunders, who runs about dressed in a riding habit; Clive’s son Edward, who still plays with dolls and is played by a woman; and Joshua, a native servant who knows exactly what is really going on.
 What really is going on is a marvelous send-up and a non-stop round-robin of sexual liaisons.
 All this time the natives are restless in the background.
 The second act shifts to London in 1980.
 Except for the surviving characters, it is only twenty-five years later, and all those repressed sexual longings have evaporated, along with the Empire.

 Running time: 2 hours 40 minutes (includes 15 minute intermission).